 As an open-source freeware, Avidemux does well in providing users with engagement in the program.
 In its official forum, users can free communicate on the site, share sample test, and even report bugs in it.

 In order to get the most impartial review on Avidemux, we have run down tests on the application since its version 2.6 and noted down those reports.
-More than that, we have collected massive feedback (on both bright side and dark side) from its frequent users so as to get even-handed on the results.
-On the following page, we will walk you through a thorough review on Avidemux, with no fear or favor, but to offer you the complete assessment on this free video editor in the most neutral way.
+More than that, we have collected massive feedback (on both bright side and dark side) from its frequent users to get even-handed on the results.
+On the following page, we will walk you through a thorough review on Avidemux, with no fear or favor, but to offer you the complete assessment on this video editor in the most neutral way.
 Continue reading.

 Review on Editing Features of Avidemux